GeoMOER/advanced-programming-in-r/advancedProgrammingInR/chapters/03_iteration_procedures/for_loops.md

 ```

 ```
-The class of colom 1 is numeric
+The class of colom 1 is tbl_df data.frame
-The class of colom 2 is ordered factor
+The class of colom 2 is tbl_df data.frame
-The class of colom 3 is ordered factor
+The class of colom 3 is tbl_df data.frame
-The class of colom 4 is ordered factor
+The class of colom 4 is tbl_df data.frame
-The class of colom 5 is numeric
+The class of colom 5 is tbl_df data.frame
-The class of colom 6 is numeric
+The class of colom 6 is tbl_df data.frame
-The class of colom 7 is integer
+The class of colom 7 is tbl_df data.frame
-The class of colom 8 is numeric
+The class of colom 8 is tbl_df data.frame
-The class of colom 9 is numeric
+The class of colom 9 is tbl_df data.frame
-The class of colom 10 is numeric
+The class of colom 10 is tbl_df data.frame
 ```

 Did you spot the spelling mistake in the above example?
 It is easy to debug this, as we only need to correct the error once, not 10 times.